ropensci-review-tools/pkgcheck/README.md

 `~/.Renviron` file (or creating this if it does not yet exist).

-The package also works by locally caching reports previously analysed packages, in a `pkgreport` subdirectory of the location determined by
+The package also works by locally caching reports previously analysed packages, in a `pkgcheck` subdirectory of the location determined by

 ``` r
 rappdirs::user_cache_dir()